syllabus------- assignments------- blog ------- gallery

 Introduction to the class & each other

-Read: syllabus & course website & blog, “What is Digital Humanities?” (on blog), & “The Digital Humanities Manifesto 2.0”
+Read: syllabus & course website & blog, “What is Digital Humanities?” (also on blog), & “The Digital Humanities Manifesto 2.0”

 Situating the Digital Humanities